rodijolak/SCENE-Guidelines/README.md

 <br>
 <sup>3</sup> *Empirical Evaluation*: An empirical evaluation involves experimentation or observation, often using real-world deployments, simulations, or prototypes.

-## Authors and Citation
+## Publication and Citation

-- Authors: Rodi Jolak et al. "SCENE: Guidelines for Security Chaos Engineering based on a Systematic Literature Review".
+- Publication: Rodi Jolak et al. "SCENE: Guidelines for Security Chaos Engineering based on a Systematic Literature Review".
-- Citation: to appear.
+- How to cite: to appear.

 ## Badges